SamoySamoy/git-test/README.md

-Call RESTful API from NYTimes for a simple search web
+RESTful API from New York Times for a simple search web